New Zealand is saying goodbye to 3G.

 9. What if my device was bought overseas?

-Some imported devices may not work on New Zealand networks.
+Some imported devices may not work on New Zealand networks, even if they are advertised as 4G.

 FREE-TXT ‘3G’ to 550 to check.